 Interior design trends are largely subjective, reflecting both the current mood in society, technological advances and an individual’s own taste that are rarely permanent.
 With so many options, materials and colours to choose from it is important to create a room that is functional, comfortable and has its own identity.

-I recently came across a great article from the design team at go here Baytree Interiors describing some of the big design trends we can expect to see this summer; here are some of the ones that stood out for me:
+I recently came across a great article from the design team at Baytree Interiors describing some of the big interior design trends this summer; here are some of the ones that stood out for me:

 Painting a room is much more daunting than many people realise.
 The colours chosen will undoubtedly be there for a number of years, because who wants to re-paint their room every year.